 Master of Arts in English Program in Composition and Rhetoric

-The Composition, Rhetoric and Literature Program welcomes you to explore the many issues, approaches, and theories that constitute the study of language as it exists in social, cultural, educational, professional, and literary contexts.
-Composition & Rhetoric at Kansas State values interdisciplinary approaches and encourages graduate students to promote action and change.
+The Composition, Rhetoric, and Literature Program welcomes you to explore the many issues, approaches, and theories that constitute the study of language as it exists in social, cultural, educational, professional, and literary contexts.
+At its heart, composition and rhetoric is about the intersections of language and power and the impact that language practices have on both personal and structural levels.
+Composition & Rhetoric at Kansas State therefore values interdisciplinary approaches and encourages graduate students to promote action and change.
 This program is designed to provide students with a broad background in rhetoric and composition theory, professional and technical writing, and literature.
 Students can also design an individual program with special emphasis in technical writing, rhetorical theory, or teaching.

-Classes in the Composition, Rhetoric and Literature Program focus on language and culture, rhetorical theory, women's writing and Feminist rhetoric, and technical communication.
+Classes in the Composition, Rhetoric and Literature Program focus on language and culture, language and power, rhetorical theory, current trends in composition and rhetoric, linguistics, and technical communication.
 The program is constituted by these following classes: